gjbex/GPU-programming/source-code/kokkos/README.md

    to a non-scalar.
 1. `pi.cpp`: Monte Carlo approximation of pi, illustrating the use of `Kokkos::Random_X` classes.
+1. `matrix_vector.cpp`: matrix-vector multiplication illustrating the
+   use of `Kokkos::Fence`.
 1. `CMakeLists.txt`: CMake file to build the applications.